Assistance programs Anoka County.

 Find funds for paying rent in Anoka County and access other housing.
 There are a combination of non-profits and charities that can advise tenants on services available, ranging from grants to legal aid.
 Some government agencies can also offer rental assistance in a crisis or help families apply for section 8 vouchers and other support.
 Click more details on Anoka County rent assistance.

-Catholic Charities (phone (763) 441-6288) may offer referrals to financial aid.
+Catholic Charities of Anoka County is part of the Twin Cities Charity.
+Phone (763) 441-6288) may offer referrals to financial aid.
 There is also a thrift store, and basic needs such as clothing, food, a sliding fee community clinic and more.
+There are also free items, including couches, appliances, and furniture.
+Single mothers, immigrants and others are a focus.

-Anoka County Jewish Family and Children's Service - While most of the aid is for people of that faith, other resources may be offered too.
+Anoka County Jewish Family and Children's Service - While most of the financial aid or free material items are for people of that faith, other resources may be offered too.
 Employment workshops include interview preparation or resume review.
 Very limited help, or referrals, to energy bill and rent programs may be offered.
 Several other options are also for income qualified families.
 More information on Jewish and Family Services assistance programs.

 Minnesota Assistance Council for Veterans (MACV) only supports veterans in Anoka County.
 The government will issue grants for housing expenses such as rent, utilities or a security deposit for a new apartment.
 Other non-material assistance will be credit counseling, emergency shelter, and applications to VA benefits.
-(612) 726-1327
+Call (612) 726-1327

 Several food shelves are listed below.
 Residents have other options available to them as well.
 Whether it is help in applying for benefits such as SNAP food stamps or free meals for a child, pantries and soup kitchens can provide support.
+There are other free food or meal programs too.
 Locate more Anoka County free food pantries.

 ACBC Foodshelf and Clothing Store - Free emergency food and gently used clothing is available to local residents one time each month.
 The location is 2615 9th Ave, Anoka, MN, 55303, main phone (763) 422-0046.